At a Glance

 Before going to sleep, consider taking a warm, steamy shower.
 Steam can thin mucus in the nasal passages to help it drain.
 It may also be helpful to run the shower, close the bathroom door, and inhale warm steam for several minutes instead.
 Doing this a few times during the day may help clear the nose.

-Running a humidifier in the bedroom overnight can also prevent dryness that may trigger nasal irritation and congestion.
+Running a humidifier while you sleep can also prevent dryness that may trigger nasal irritation and congestion.
 Humidifiers send continuous moisture into the air to make the room more humid.
 The humidity works similarly to steam treatment by thinning congestion-causing mucus.

 When using a humidifier: